aalvarezwindey/electronic_instrument_adapter_sdk/CONTRIBUTING.md

 Update `setup.template.py` if necessary:

-1. Add external packages to `intal_requires` property.
+1. Add external packages to `install_requires` property.
 Only for no standard Python packages.
 2. Update classifiers if applies (development status and Python version).

 ## Publish a new version